 - Clamp the 2 tightly together and join them with a piano hinge.
 It's a good idea to slightly offset the hinge so that when the jig is folded open, it doesn't hang over the edge of the larger piece at all.
 This ensures your router rides along the board and not the hinge.

-Photos taken in November, 2018 in Des Moines, Iowa
+Photos taken in November, 2018 in Des Moines and Bloomfield Township, Iowa